What Counts as Information?

 The Lesson

-Information is whatever can be inferred from what you do—regardless of what you intended to reveal.
+The twentieth century forced a definition: information is whatever can be inferred from what you do, regardless of what you intended to reveal.

 The boundary between “the secret” and “information about the secret” is not fixed.
 It moves as our ability to measure improves.
 What leaked undetectably in 1980 leaks detectably in 2000.
 What seems safe today will leak tomorrow.